Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Convergence study of tDMDpc

 Figure \ref{fig_tDMDpc_average} shows the time variation of the average field over $\alpha$ at $y/D=0$ for $j_\text{max}=20$ and $100$.
 The average fields during the development process are completely consistent between $20$ and $100$ cases, and the average field for $j_\text{max}=20$ cases is well converged.
 To quantitatively evaluate whether the flow field reaches a periodic state after the transient development, the mean field of the fully developed periodic flow is shown by the blue dotted line.
 Note that the fully developed periodic flow refers to the flow fields at $t \geq 2000$, averaged over $t=2000$--$2300$, and not averaged over $\alpha$.
 Moreover, after a sufficient time evolution, the average field over $\alpha$ exhibits a reasonable distribution, as it coincides with the mean-field represented by the blue dotted line.

-We check the convergence of the eigenmodes of the non-$0$ frequencies of the time-varying operator.
-Turning to the mode extraction process in the DMD, the eigenmodes are computed by projecting the eigenmodes of the low-dimensional operator $\tilde{A}$ by $U^T_r$.
+We check the convergence of the eigenmodes of the non-$0$ frequencies of the time-dependent linear operator.
+Turning to the mode extraction process in the DMD, the eigenmodes are computed by projecting the eigenmodes of the low-dimensional linear operator $\tilde{A}$ by $U^T_r$.
 Since $U_r$ is determined by the SVD of the dataset, the convergence of the matrix projected by $U_r$ is confirmed by the singular values.
 Then, in a form independent of the number of snapshots, we define

-where $\sigma_k$ is the singular value of matrix $X$, thus, $k$th diagonal elements of $S_r$ in equation (\ref{SVD}).
-Here, $\gamma_k$ equals the eigenvalue of variance-covariance matrix $XX^T/\sqrt{M-1}$ and POD eigenvalue.
+where $\sigma_k$ is the singular value of matrix $X$, thus, $k$th diagonal elements of $S_r$ in equation (\ref{SVD}), and $M$ is the number of snapshots in the dataset.
+Here, $\gamma_k$ equals the eigenvalue of the variance-covariance matrix $XX^T/\sqrt{M-1}$ and POD eigenvalue.
 The convergence of $\gamma_k$ with respect to snapshot number means the convergence of the major features of the snapshots that make up the matrix $X$ and ensures a sufficient number of snapshots.
 This also suggests the DMD modes computed using the SVD results for $X$ converge.